View our Product Catalog to find products you can try for free.

 One problem many people living with an ileostomy or colostomy experience is pancaking.
-This term refers to a term used to describe stool that gets stuck at the top of a pouching system around the stoma.
-Because the contents can’t drop to the bottom of the pouch, it attaches to the top and may cause leakage issues or interfere with the function of the integrated ostomy pouch filter.
+This is a term used to describe stool that gets stuck at the top of a pouching system around the stoma.
+Because the contents can’t drop to the bottom of the pouch, they attach to the top and may cause leakage issues or interfere with the function of the integrated ostomy pouch filter.

-The Adapt™ lubricating deodorant is colourless, odourless, and available in bottle or packet form.
-You can use it with each pouch change and after the pouch is emptied to neutralise odour and help stop the output from sticking.
+Adapt™ lubricating deodorant is colorless, odorless, and available in bottle or packet form.
+You can use it with each pouch change and after the pouch is emptied to neutralise odor and help stop your output from sticking.

-Living with an ostomy means having to wear an ostomy skin barrier for prolonged periods, and having to remove them from the skin with pouch changes.
+Living with an ostomy means having to wear an ostomy skin barrier for prolonged periods, and having to remove the barrier from your skin with pouch changes.
 This may result in irritated or sore skin.

-Adapt™ no sting skin protective wipes provide a protective film on the skin and acts as a protective interface between the skin and the ostomy skin barrier; helping to protect the skin when in contact with effluent and when removing adhesive products.
+Adapt™ no sting skin protective wipes provide a protective film on the skin that acts as a protective interface between your skin and the ostomy skin barrier – helping to protect the skin when it comes in contact with stoma fluid and when removing adhesive products.

 Apply the skin protective wipe to intact skin and allow to completely dry before applying the ostomy skin barrier.
 It is not recommended, however, for use with extended wear skin barriers, as this may decrease wear time.

-If your patient is looking for enhanced security with their pouching system, an ostomy belt may give them added confidence.
+If you are looking for enhanced security with your pouching system, an ostomy belt may give you added confidence.
 Clinicians often recommend adding an ostomy belt (when used with a pouching system) to enhance convexity and ensure a better fit with the skin barrier.

-Patients can use our Adapt™ elastic belt with pouches that have belt tabs.
-Be sure that the the belt tabs face outward to the body and the belt is worn in line with the stoma.
+You can use our Adapt™ elastic belt with pouches that have belt tabs.
+Be sure that the belt tabs face outward to your body and the belt is worn in line with your stoma.
 Be sure that the belt is snug but equally not too tight.
 Proper fitting will allow for two fingers to slide comfortably between the belt and the skin.

 This accessory is also adjustable and washable.

 Adapt™ paste helps to provide a good seal between the stoma and the ostomy skin barrier.
-This can prevent stoma output from getting under the barrier and in contact with the patient’s skin.
+This can prevent stoma output from getting under the barrier and in contact with your skin.